 When it comes to managing rental properties as a means towards gaining passive income, a significant factor in reaching your financial freedom goals that many first-time or new real estate investors don’t realize is that finding tenants to fill your rentals can often eat into your rental reserves or cost you money initially.

 If you’re determined to quickly fill your investment property, there are a myriad of platforms at your disposal where you can secure tenants.
-There are “traditional” listing sites like Zillow, Realtor.com, and Doorsteps.
+There are “traditional” listing sites like Zillow and Realtor.com.

 But, there are also social media platforms or classified ad sites like Craigslist you can use to post your rentals on as well.
 Many landlords have had success finding tenants (especially if renters in their area tend to be younger), as more people use sites like Facebook Marketplace and Craigslist to find their next home.